85clab0/.github/profile/README.md

 This circle is a circle that does various things ~~(according to plans)~~.

-OSS Tools, Illustration, Participation in Hackathons, Tech Book, ... and more !
+OSS Tools, Game, Tech Book, Illustration, Participation in Hackathons, ... and more !

+## FAQ

+How to pronounce the name "85clab0" ?

+`85` is pronounced like "Yakou", `clab0` is pronounced like "club".

 <!--